DGwebdes/tolkienhub/README.md

 # Tolkien Fan Repository

 A **React + Vite** web application designed for fans of J.R.R.
 Tolkien.
 This platform serves as a repository of Tolkien-related facts, curiosities, and resources, offering a dynamic and immersive experience for enthusiasts of Middle-earth.
+It's an application made from a fan to fans.
+It is under work and is one of my first works in react.

 ---